Get the latest insights

 Brian Clausen, Copy Editor

-Winter Storm Elliot wreaked havoc across nearly the entire country last week, plunging temperatures below zero and wind chills far below that.
-For those unable to work remotely, it presented a nightmare scenario of choosing to still go to work in potentially lethal conditions.
+Winter weather often brings temperatures that plunge below zero degrees, and wind chills even farther below that.
+For those unable to work remotely, this presents a nightmare scenario of choosing to still go to work in potentially lethal conditions.

 This is where companies need to work with their employees to ensure they’re staying safe.
 The Occupational Safety and Health Administration (OSHA) urges vigilance when severe cold — or heat — is imminent.